 Demeter International (DI) undertakes trademark protection for the Demeter and Biodynamic trademarks, and for trademarks which are similar.
 Christophe Simpfendorfer (in Swann 2016, p42) says ‘some trademark registration authorities consider the term Biodynamic as being descriptive and generic.
 Therefore they refused the registration.
 On the other hand, we own some trademarks that have already allowed us to oppose successfully some registrations by third parties.’

-Asked what the challenges are General Secretary Christophe Simpfendorfer says (in Swann 2016, p43) as well as the ‘struggle to keep diversity on our farms, the main challenge will be to find enough young people to carry on our ideals of a real sustainable agriculture.
+Asked (in Swann 2016, p43) what the challenges are General Secretary Christophe Simpfendorfer is quoted as saying that as well as the ‘struggle to keep diversity on our farms, the main challenge will be to find enough young people to carry on our ideals of a real sustainable agriculture.
 We need new ownership solutions and new ways of sharing responsibilities on farms so that the next generation can find a balance between work, family and personal development.’

 Richard Swann, Interview with Christoph Simpfendorfer, General Secretary of Demeter International, Star and Furrow, Issue 125, July 2016 p42-43.